 - Nearly half of Americans don’t expect to have enough money to retire comfortably.

 - Credit card debt has reached its highest point ever.

 - Forty percent of Americans can’t afford a $400 emergency expense.

-The 5th Annual Shark Tank competition was held at the Federal Reserve Bank of KC’s Power of You Student Conference on April 4th.
-Central Bank of KC started this competition in 2015 and Shark Tank has doubled its participation since then.
-This year, seventeen teams participated from four area high schools: Lincoln College Prep, Washington High School, Raytown South High School and Southeast High School.
+The 7th Annual Shark Tank competition was held at the Junior Achievement of Greater KC (JAGKC) Youth Learning Lab in October 2021.
+This year, seventeen teams participated from four area high schools: Lincoln College Prep, Washington High School, Raytown South High School and Raytown High School.

-A total of 67 students arrived at the Federal Reserve Bank of KC and were given a challenge: there are many disasters that have happened in the past year that were a grave challenge to many communities across the U.S. (i.e. like flooding).
-What start up business could your team develop to provide goods or services at a reasonable price that could assist local citizens and/or businesses in need.
-(The goods or services should be outside the scope of what the Red Cross and others provide already).
+A total of 67 students arrived at JAGKC Youth Learning Lab and were given a challenge: there are many food deserts in the Kansas City area.
+What start up business could your team develop to provide goods or services at a reasonable price that could assist local citizens in need of healthy food in close proximity to their homes?